saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 2. Peer discovery: nodes use XMPP "presence" messages to advertise themselves to other nodes.
 These are short messages that are sent periodically to the XMPP server, and forwarded to nodes belonging to a group
 3. Signalling to create tunnels: EdgeVPN.io uses XMPP short messages to exchange information that is needed to create Internet tunnels.
 These include the set of candidate endpoints (IP:port of the local node, as well as STUN and TURN endpoints), and certificate fingerprints to establish a private, encrypted tunnel

 This document explains steps to configure an Openfire XMPP server for use with the software.
-As far as configuring an XMPP server, the main configuration steps boil down to the creation of users and groups, and the configuration of passwords or x509 certificates, depending on which authentication method you use
+As far as configuring an XMPP server, the main configuration steps boil down to the creation of users and groups, and the configuration of passwords or x509 certificates, depending on which authentication method you use.

+A password-based authentication scheme is simpler, but less secure and manageable. **Note:** there are many different ways to configure an x509-based authentication infrastructure - the instructions below serve as a template and starting point, but you will need to adjust based on your own setup.

 # Creating users and groups